recumbent/posh-tasklog/README.md

 ## Commands

 * Start something - it needs a title
-* Stop whatever it is I last started
+* Stop - whatever it is I last started
-* Note something, assumed to be part of whatever it is I'm working
+* Note something - assumed to be part of whatever it is I'm working, timestamp might be good, need option to not have timestamp (not sure what the default should be)

 ## Plan